Rsocks: Take down

-The FBI stated that the operation was ran by a "highly sophisticated Russia-based cybercrime organization."
+The FBI stated that the operation was run by a "highly sophisticated Russia-based cybercrime organization."
 However it did not disclose any specific suspect names, nor did they disclose that anyone was arrested.

 According to the DoJ, anyone could buy proxies from RSOCKS and pay for access to a pool of proxies for a specified time period, with prices ranging from $30 per day for access to 2,000 proxies to $200 per day for access to 90,000 proxies.